usmann123706/Web_Scrapping/README.md

 This project demonstrates the effectiveness of web scraping techniques, particularly through the use of Python and Selenium, to streamline repetitive web-based tasks.
 The Python script developed for this purpose lays the groundwork for potential scalability and future enhancements.

-Feel free to contribute, provide feedback, or suggest improvements to this project.